-The Actuarial Value of Assets is calculated by recognizing the deviation of actual investment returns compared to the expected return (6.625% for FYE 2022 and FYE 2021, 6.75% for FYE 2020 and FYE 2019, and 6.875% for FYE 2018) over a five-year period.
+The Actuarial Value of Assets is calculated by recognizing the deviation of actual investment returns compared to the expected return (6.625% for FYE 2023, FYE 2022, and FYE 2021, and 6.75% for FYE 2020 and FYE 2019) over a five-year period.
 The dollar amount of the expected return on the Market Value of Assets is determined using actual contributions, benefit payments, and administrative expenses during the year.
 Any difference between this amount and the actual net investment earnings is considered a gain or loss.
-Table IV-2 shows the calculation of the Actuarial Value of Assets separately for Tier 1 and Tier 2.
+Table IV-2 on the following page shows the calculation of the Actuarial Value of Assets separately for Tier 1 and Tier 2.
 For each of the last four years, it shows the actual earnings, the expected earnings, the gain or loss, and the portion of the gain or loss that is not recognized in the current Actuarial Value of Assets.
 These deferred amounts will be recognized in future years.